irene-glez/tweets-analysis-NLP/README.md

 Here I've worked with:

 Python 🐍  ·  Sqlite3 🔍  ·  Pandas 🐼  ·  SciKitLearn 🥼  ·  NLTK  📖 .
-Regex  💬 · WordCloud 🌥 · TextBlob 🆎 · Flask 🦏  ·  AWS 🔶
+Regex  💬 · WordCloud 🌥 · TextBlob 🆎

 I hope you enjoy my work as I have while doing it!